kmkolasinski/AwesomeBump/README.md

-AwesomeBump  2.1
+AwesomeBump  3.0
 ===========

 AwesomeBump is a free and open source program written using Qt library designed to generate normal, height, specular or ambient occlusion textures from a single image.
 Since the image processing is done in 99% on GPU the program runs very fast and all the parameters can be changed in real time.
 AB was made to be a new alternative to known gimp plugin called Insane Bump or commercial tool: Crazy Bump.
+Since 3.0 AB supports the PBR lightning model (roughness and metallic textures were introduced).

 Feel free to contact me if you find any bugs and problems: support@awesomebump.besaba.com